JustinDPerkins/microGoat/README.md

-# Dunder Mifflen Infrastructure Deployment
+# The Boring Paper Company Infrastructure Deployment

 <div style="text-align:center">
     <img src="https://raw.githubusercontent.com/JustinDPerkins/microGoat/main/images/microgoat.jpg" alt="Image Alt Text">
 </div>

-This repository contains an AWS CloudFormation template for deploying Dunder Mifflen's infrastructure.
+This repository contains an AWS CloudFormation template for deploying The Boring Paper Company's infrastructure.
 The template provisions resources such as serverless functions, a VPC network, and an ECS cluster for your application.
 Follow the instructions below to deploy this template.

 **This Cloud Application is inherently misconfigured and vulnerable to attack and privilege escalation.**